Western Animation: Yogi's Treasure Hunt

 - Cool Ship

-- Cross Over: Besides the main cast, there were cameos by Penelope Pitstop, Ricochet Rabbit, Touché Turtle, Jabberjaw and Ruff (from The Ruff And Reddy Show), among others.
+- Cross Over: Besides the main cast, there were cameos by Mr. Jinks, Hokey Wolf, Penelope Pitstop, Ricochet Rabbit, Touché Turtle, Jabberjaw, and Ruff, among others.

 - Do Not Pass Go: Top Cat uses the phrase in one episode when summoning the treasure hunters to the assembly room.